SupeRuier/awesome-active-learning/contents/practical_considerations.md

 - Active Sampling for Text Classification with Subinstance Level Queries [2022]: Query sub-instances.
 - Active Learning with Label Comparisons [2022]
 - One-bit Active Query with Contrastive Pairs [2022, CVPR]
+- Active Self-Supervised Learning: A Few Low-Cost Relationships Are All You Need [2023]: oracle queries semantic relationships between samples.
+- Hierarchical Active Learning With Qualitative Feedback on Regions [2023, IEEE T. Hum.-Mach.
+Syst.]

 # The consideration of the performance metric